miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 self.table.dataclass()  # Creates equivalent of 'Task' dataclass
 ```

-This is the key insight: the plugin manually creates the exact same objects (`table` handle and its dataclass) that would normally be returned from `fast_app()`.
-By doing so, it bypasses the need to include its schema in the main app initialization.
+This is the key insight: the plugin manually creates the exact same objects
+(`table` handle and its dataclass) that would normally be returned from
+`fast_app()`.
+By doing so, it bypasses the need to include its schema in the
+main app initialization.

-The plugin's table connects to the same database file but operates independently, mirroring the pattern established by the convenience factory but without requiring changes to the core app.
-This approach gives you the best of both worlds - FastHTML's convenience for core tables and independent plugin tables that can be added or removed at will.
+The plugin's table connects to the same database file but operates
+independently, mirroring the pattern established by the convenience factory but
+without requiring changes to the core app.
+This approach gives you the best of
+both worlds - FastHTML's convenience for core tables and independent plugin
+tables that can be added or removed at will.

+#### Singluar vs. Plural

+Singular vs. plural in the FastHTML database examples out there is completely
+arbitrary and a matter of convention, so long as you're consistent throughout.
+I
+ditched that convention in the plugin system because it infers everything from
+the plugin's filename, which I choose whichever case I want to control what the
+endpoints (URLs) will become.

 ---